cvickery/mail_proj/README.md

 # mail_proj
-Utility to replace `/usr/bin/mail` on MacOS.
+Utility to replace `/usr/bin/mail` for sending email on macOS.

 __mail.py__ is a Python 3 script for sending email messages from the command line.
-Unlike /usr/bin/mail, it can be used only to send messages, not to process incoming messages.
-It can be used to send multipart messages with plain text and/or HTML message parts.
+Unlike /usr/bin/mail, it can be used only to send mail, not to receive messages.
+However, it can be used to send multipart messages with plain text and/or HTML message parts, and the smtp server to use can be set with an environment variable.

 ## Why?

-Bash scripts that sent email using `/usr/bin/mail` on MacOS failed after an Apple security update in January 2019.
-At the same time, PHP scripts that used the PHP Mailer package stopped working too.
-But Python's smtplib works okay.
+Bash scripts that sent email using `/usr/bin/mail` on macOS stopped working after an Apple security update in January 2019.
+PHP scripts that used the PHP Mailer package stopped working too.
+But Python's smtplib continued to work okay.

 I was unable to get any useful information about the issue from Apple support and on https://developer.apple.com (hundreds of views; zero replies), so I wrote this as a workaround.